alanshen27/hive/README.md

-project overview, setup instructions, usage instructions, and contribution guidelines.
-Can use the one from the devpost descs

 ## Project Overview
 Too many students study alone.
 Hive helps connect students across borders and language barriers, offering a solution to students in environments lacking support needing to chase their dreams alone.